nephio-project/porch/docs/content/en/docs/6_configuration_and_deployments/configurations/opentelemetry.md

 ### Pod Annotations for Pyroscope

-Add these annotations on the pod template so Grafana Alloy scrapes the pprof port:
+Add these annotations on the pod template so that Grafana Alloy can scrape the pprof port:

 ```yaml
 metadata: